tdymel/sparkle-squad/src/content/news/en/post1.md

 ---
-title: "Sparkle Squad has been founded!"
+title: "New mixed-hobby volleyball team based in Hamburg: Sparkle Squad!"
-description: "The informal tournament team is now being established as a proper mixed team."
+description: "The informal tournament team is now being established as a proper mixed team.
+Now we are looking for additional team members based in Hamburg around Hamm!"
 pubDate: "Feb 28 2025"
 heroImage: "/logo_slim.webp"
 identifier: "1"